ianwhale/march_madness/README.md

 # CSE802 Project

-This is a project focused on predicting the outcome of the NCAA Tournament using past regular season data.
+This is a project focused on predicting the outcome of the NCAA Men's Basketball Tournament using past regular season data.

 # Description of Experiments